-Buyers are advised to conduct technical, commercial, legal and other types of due diligence to evaluate the status of the property, check the ownership title, licences and use permits, pre-emption rights, tax debts and other charges (eg, condominium), covenants and encumbrances (whether or not registered at the Land Registry Office), etc. Representations and warranties and specific indemnities are normally based on the outcome of the due diligence and conditions precedent to the transactions can be agreed (eg, obtaining a licence or insurance, a registry correction or a mortgage cancellation), covering the consequences in case of default.
+Buyers are advised to conduct technical, commercial, legal and other types of due diligence to evaluate the status of the property, check the ownership title, licences and permits, pre-emption rights, tax debts and other charges (eg, condominium), covenants and encumbrances (whether or not registered at the Land Registry Office), etc. Representations and warranties, specific indemnities and conditions precedent to the transaction (eg, obtaining a licence or insurance, a registry correction or a mortgage cancellation, etc) are normally based on the outcome of the due diligence.
 Provisional registration at the Land Registry Office is also common in asset deals to guarantee priority of the acquirer.
+In some cases, registry of the promissory agreement itself (with erga omnes effects) is also required by the buyer.
 Depending on the amount of the transaction, warranty and indemnity insurance may also be considered.